KristinaGomoryova/MS_shiny_bryjalab/README.md

 4. Run the shiny application, either as http://localhost:3838, or http://public_IP:3838

 ## Adding a new dataset
 New dataset should be added to the `/database` folder.
 It is preferred, that upon addition of a new dataset, all datasets would get updated gene names in order to synchronize them.
+A model dataset, `2006_RNF43.csv`, related to publication by [Radaszkiewicz et al.(2021)](https://elifesciences.org/articles/65759) is provided.

 This can be done running the updateGeneNames.R script, which, however, requires installation of R, and specific packages, `dplyr`, `here` and `HGNCHelper`.